swiftlang/swift-llbuild/docs/buildsystem.rst

 * Target Definitions (`targets` key)

-  This section defines top-level targets which can be used to group tasks which should be build together for a particular purpose.
+  This section defines top-level targets which can be used to group commands which should be build together for a particular purpose.
 This typically would include definitions for all of the things a user might want to build directly.

   The default target to build can be specified by including an entry for the